 As a former member of the Knoxville Jazz Orchestra, Heflin has performed with the likes of Hank Jones, Wycliffe Gordon, Mulgrew Miller, James Moody, and Monty Alexander; recorded with Stefon Harris, Donald Brown, Gregory Tardy and John Clayton; and performed in festivals such as the Montreux Jazz Festival, the Ezcaray Jazz Festival, and Jazz a Vienne.

-Outside of the KJO, Heflin has performed in a professional capacity with the likes of James Williams, Vincent Herring, Donald Brown, and Lou Rawls.
+Outside of the KJO, Heflin has performed in a professional capacity with the likes of James Williams, Vincent Herring, and Lou Rawls.
 From 2009-2014, Heflin lived and performed in New York City with various ensembles including the Kelly Powers Quintet and The Smoke Big Band led by trumpeter Bill Mobley.

 Heflin is a graduate of the University of Tennessee, where he studied with jazz education pioneer, Jerry Coker.
 He received his masters degree from William Paterson University and his doctorate in Music Performance (Jazz Emphasis) from the University of Texas, Austin.
 In addition to serving as brass instructor at Roane State Community College, he has served as an instructor for the University of Texas Jazz Department, the University Outreach and Continuing Education Program at the University of Tennessee, the Manhattan School of Music Summer Music Camp and The Jefferson Center Jazz Institute.
 Heflin also served as the Central Greenough Artist-in-Residence in Western Australia as well as the Always on Stage festival in Charlottetown, Prince Edward Island, Canada.